 Below mentioned points are here as a helpful guide so that your team of developers and testers can easily accomplish the complicated task very smoothly.

 1: Reducing the size of the files:

-How could you forget that the user’s phone memory is a crucial part which play significant role whenever we think of releasing any mobile application.
+How could you forget that the user’s phone memory is a crucial part which plays a significant role whenever we think of releasing any mobile application.
 Today people are fond of music, videos, pictures etc. They are busy downloading their useful apps.
 Hence, the smaller your app will be the better it is for the user.
-Technologists suggest that the size of application can often become a deciding factor for users on whether to download your app versus the similar app which takes up more phone memory.
+Technologists suggest that the size of the application can often become a deciding factor for users on whether to download your app versus the similar app which takes up more phone memory.

 - Android App Size Description:

 - Google Play considers that your APK file should not exceed more than 50MB.

 - You can provide up to 4GB of additional data for each APK.

 - iTunes Connect accept the maximum file size of 500MB.